2020 Major League Baseball season: Impact of the COVID-19 pandemic on production

-In order to reduce avoidable travel and the amount of personnel on-site for each game, most MLB broadcasters commentated away games remotely from either their broadcaster's studio, or their home stadium's broadcast booths.
+In order to reduce avoidable travel and the number of personnel on-site for each game, most MLB broadcasters commentated away games remotely from either their broadcaster's studio, or their home stadium's broadcast booths.
 MLB safety protocols mandated remote broadcasts for away games on television, but radio broadcasters were allowed to be present on-site for away games if they so chose.
 Some teams had their commentators on-site for home games only, and called away games from their studio.

 Furthermore, the home team's local television rightsholder served as the host broadcaster for each game, providing a neutral video feed to media partners (including the away team's local rightsholder, and in some cases, a national broadcaster), which added commentary, graphics, and other surrounding coverage for their audience.
 MLB Network assisted with providing and using existing infrastructure for this arrangement.
 Audio from Sony Interactive Entertainment's MLB: The Show video game franchise was used as artificial crowd noise for all games, and was played over the stadiums' audio systems on-site.

 Fox announced plans to use augmented reality "virtual fans" in its games, while ESPN leveraged experience from its remote broadcasts of KBO League games over the suspended pre-season.

 The pandemic also led to changes in broadcast arrangements for several teams: